RazvanANica/OpenGLShaderCW2/README.md

 Fragment shader:
 The fragment shader takes care of the HDR, toon shading, multi-lights and multi-textures.
 It has 3 binding layouts for the HDR and the multi-texture.
 All of the uniforms and constants are named in a way that lets the user know what they store.
 There are two uniform structs that are defined in the fragment shader.
 One is storing the values for the multiple lights, such as the position, and the intensity of the ambient, diffuse, and specular light.
 The other struct is responsible for the material ambient, diffuse, and specular reflectivity, as well as the shininess of the material itself.

-In the fragment shader, there are also two matrices responsible for the conversion of the XYZ to RGB and the RGB to XYZ.
+In the fragment shader, there are two matrices responsible for converting the XYZ to RGB and the RGB to XYZ.
 These two matrices are used for the implementation of the HDR, and they can be found in the pass2() function.
 The fragment shader has 4 methods defined besides the main().

 blinnPhongReflection() - handles the Blinn Phong Reflection technique by calculating the ambient diffuse and specular components of the model, as well as implementing the multi-texture.
 This method is not used.